lrivoire/lrivoire.github.io/_pages/JetLag.md

 **What is JetLag?**<br>

-JetLag is a jet tracking algorithm I developed at Harvard/MIT in collaboration with [Dr. Jezabel Curbelo](https://web.mat.upc.edu/jezabel.curbelo/) (Universitat Politècnica de Catalunya/BarcelonaTech) with the partial financial support of [Centre de Recerca Matemàtica](https://www.crm.cat/).<br>
+JetLag is a jet stream diagnostic algorithm I developed at Harvard/MIT in collaboration with [Dr. Jezabel Curbelo](https://web.mat.upc.edu/jezabel.curbelo/) (BarcelonaTech) with primary funding from [Centre de Recerca Matemàtica](https://www.crm.cat/) and Dr. Marianna Linz.<br>
 JetLag relies on Lagrangian descriptors of the general circulation, hence the name.

 ---